 NextPage approaches AI work as practical software delivery.
 The first step is not to sell the most advanced architecture.
 The first step is to understand the workflow, data quality, integration surface, risk level, and business outcome.
 From there, the right build might be a generative AI workflow, a narrow AI agent, or a broader agentic operating system.

 If you are comparing options now, use the AI Agent Readiness Assessment to score workflow, data, governance, and integration readiness.
-When the use case is ready for implementation, NextPage can help with AI agents, LLM applications, RAG systems, evaluation, and production rollout.
+When the use case is ready for implementation, NextPage can help with AI agent development, LLM applications, RAG systems, evaluation, guardrails, and production rollout.

 Final Takeaway